keigezellig/fruitHAP/README.md

 Preparation:

-* Download and unzip the Raspbian image to a temporary directory
+* Download and unzip the latest FruitHAP image (see [here](http://joosten-industries.nl/files/fruithap_images/) to a temporary directory
 * Put the image onto a flash card (i used one with 8GB) as follows (on linux)

   `dd bs=4M if=<path/to/raspbian_image> of=/dev/<flashcarddrive>`